-The range you pick will depend on your activity level.
+Your activity level would determine the range you pick.
 Sedentary individuals may go for the lower range, while highly active people should gun for the higher.
 However, requirements may change during special situations, such as a medical condition or during pregnancy and lactation period.

 The Institute of Medicine (IOM) recommends consuming 45%-60% of these calories from carbohydrates, 10%-35% from proteins, and 20%-35% from fats.
 Carbohydrates, proteins, and fats are macronutrients, essential for providing energy and helping with the growth and repair of the body.